morse-simulator/morse/doc/morse/user/others/human.rst

 Sensors and actuators
 ---------------------

-Currently (``morse-0.2``), the human component has only one sensor that export the joint state of the human: the :doc:`human posture sensor <../sensors/human_posture>`.
+Currently (``morse-0.2``), the human component has one sensor already integrated, which exports the joint state of the human: the :doc:`human posture sensor <../sensors/human_posture>`.
 This sensor is already embedded in the ``default_human.blend`` file.
-You don't need a separate sensor file.
+You don't need to link it from a separate sensor file.

-No actuators are currently available.
+The human model can be controlled using the keyboard, or have a motion controller attached to it, so that the movement commands can come from an external software.